QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 1. Try to guide the conversation in the right direction, but of course prevent coming across as rude.
 2. Ask open questions during the first (or first few) meetings.
 3. Don't be taken aback if you don't see clear signs of appreciation.
 Ask for confirmation if you're unclear about their opinion.
+4. The decision-making process in Lithuania is relatively quick.
+You simply have to agree on a specific date with your partner, and a decision will be ready by that date.

 ### Breaking the ice
 Any topic of discussion is good to start a conversation with.
 You can talk about family, work, hobbies and sports.
 Lithuanians are fond of basketball and their national team is among the best in the world.